MRtrix3/mrtrix3/docs/fixel_based_analysis/st_fibre_density_cross-section.rst

     study/subjects/002_control/dwi.mif
     study/subjects/002_control/wmfod.mif

 ..
-NOTE:: All commands in this tutorial are run **from the subjects path** up until step 20, where we change directory **to the template path**
+NOTE:: All commands at the start of this tutorial are run **from the subjects path**.
+From the step where tractography is performed on the template onwards, we change directory **to the template path**.

 For all MRtrix scripts and commands, additional information on the command usage and available command-line options can be found by invoking the command with the :code:`-help` option.